SignPath/website/docs/documentation/crypto-providers/macos.md

 <div class="panel-header">Keys are not specified directly</div>

 When using a file-based [configuration](/documentation/crypto-providers#crypto-provider-configuration), the macOS CryptoTokenKit Crypto Provider requires the config file to be
-* located in the same directory as the `SignPathCryptoTokenKit.app` application or
+* named `config.json` and placed in the same directory as the `SignPathCryptoTokenKit.app` application or
 * its path to be specified via the `-config` parameter

 </div>